m4r35n357/ODE-Playground/README.md

 ## Clean Numerical Simulation (CNS)

 As a rough guide to the accuracy of a solution, it can be compared with a "better" solution (one made with "better" solver parameters), and discarded at the point where the solutions diverge.
-The simulations are run in parallel processes, but obviously the "better" solution takes longer.
+The two simulations are run in parallel processes, but obviously the "better" solution takes longer.

 300 time units
 ```